Dollarama: Post IPO

-Dollarama's initial public offering took place on October 9, 2009.
-In 2013, Dollarama was planning to expand its market to Latin America, and made an eight-year agreement to share its business expertise and offer sourcing services to Dollar City, a Salvadoran chain of dollar stores in Central America and Colombia.
+Dollarama's initial public offering took place on 9 October 2009.
+In 2013, Dollarama was planning to expand its market to Latin America, and made an eight-year agreement to share its business expertise and offer sourcing services to Dollarcity, a Salvadoran chain of dollar stores in Central America and Colombia.

 In 2016, Dollarama established a partnership with the Marco G. R. Enterprise, resulting in the sponsorship of the first edition of the Formula Windsor Championship.

 In 2018, Dollarama recalled over 50,000 children's toys due to dangerous levels of phthalates.

 The number of stores in October 2021 was 539 in Ontario, 379 in Québec, 134 in Alberta, 111 in British Columbia, 42 in New Brunswick, 41 in Manitoba, 40 in Nova Scotia, 40 in Saskatchewan, 25 in Newfoundland and Labrador, and 5 in Prince Edward Island.
 The company announced that it would open 700 new locations across Canada (including a few replacements for some of the Great Canadian Dollar Store locations) in the aforementioned provinces as well as their first store in the Yukon Territory.

+Acquisition of The Reject Shop

+On 26 March 2025, Dollarama announced they would be acquiring Australian discount retailer The Reject Shop for CA$233 million (A$259 million).
+The investor presentation said it will deliver a “dollarama shopping experience” with a new store layout, design and merchandising experience.
+The Reject Shop stores would be rebadged as Dollarama.